ethereum/go-ethereum/docs/_rpc/ns-personal.md

 sort_key: C
 ---

-The personal API manages private keys in the key store.
+{% include note.html content="The personal namespace will be deprecated in the near future." %}

+The personal API managed private keys in the key store.
+It is deprecated in favour of using [Clef](/docs/clef/introduction) for interacting with accounts Please refer to the [ns_personal deprecation page](/docs/rpc/ns-personal-deprecation) to see the equivalent methods.
+The following documentation should be treated as archive information and users should migrate tousing Clef for account interactions.

 * TOC
 {:toc}